Saioz/CUNY_QOL/README.md

 <br />

 ## Bypass mobile authentication
-stop using microsoft authenticator <br />
+stop using your phone every time you need to open CUNY sites <br />
 <br />